zhi-hern/Excel_Project/README.md

 To determine who's on duty (scheduled worker/coverage/no one), a new row `"On Duty"` "is created using `"Nested IFs"`based on the hierachy as shown below:

 ![image](https://github.com/user-attachments/assets/11bc6ff2-441d-4ccd-9eda-a86e13dd7332)

+A date sheet is created to display the dates based on week number.

 `"Index"` and `"Match"` are used to create the summary of the rotation by matching the DATE, SHIFT and ROLE.